lammps/lammps/doc/src/fix_mdi_aimd.rst

 At the point in each timestep when LAMMPS needs the force on each atom, it communicates with the engine code.
-It sends the current simulation box size and shape (if they change dynamicaly, e.g. during an NPT simulation), and the current atom coordinates.
+It sends the current simulation box size and shape (if they change dynamically, e.g. during an NPT simulation), and the current atom coordinates.
 The engine code computes quantum forces on each atom and returns them to LAMMPS.
 If LAMMPS also needs the system energy and/or virial, it requests those